The Sacred Teaching Circle w/Sweat Lodge lead by Shaman MeeshaKeena Keely, Antelope Medicine Woman.

 Address: 7306 San Fernando Boise, ID 83704

-A very ancient ritual practiced in different forms by indigenous peoples in all areas of the world, the sacred or ceremonial sweat lodge is available today as an opportunity for release, reconnection, relaxation, and renewal of body, mind and spirit.
+A very ancient ritual practiced in different forms by peoples in all areas of the world, the sacred or ceremonial sweat lodge is available today as an opportunity for release, reconnection, relaxation, and renewal of body, mind and spirit.

 Healing our selves, we heal our ancestors.
 Healing ourselves we heal our earth.